nvkv/slackingbird/README.md

 ## Start Using

 Add your bot to the group and fire `/hook` command.
-Bot will reply with webhook URL.
+Bot will reply with webhook URL for this group.